raspberrypilearning/python-wild-wiggle-the-snake/en/step_1.md

 <h2 class="c-project-heading--explainer">Hello, snake!</h2>

 In this project, you’ll create a slithering animated snake using Python and p5.
-We’ll start by drawing a green circle for the snake’s head.
+Start by drawing a green circle for the snake’s head.

 <div class="c-project-code">
 --- code ---